Every day, we get bombarded by information.

 Storing your notes and keep them organized make it easier for you to find what you need later on.

-You can stack multiple notebooks together on Evernote while other digital notebooks give you the ability to have subfolders.
+You can nest your pages together on Notion while other digital notebooks give you the ability to have subfolders.

 I categorize my formatted notes into three different stacks: